billkenney/update_max3_plus3/readme.md

 6. ssh into your printer and run `path=$(ls /dev/serial/by-id/*) ; printf "[mcu MKS_THR]\nserial:$path\n" > ~/klipper_config/MKS_THR.cfg ; rm ~/klipper_config/config/MKS_THR.cfg ; ln -s ~/klipper_config/MKS_THR.cfg ~/klipper_config/config/MKS_THR.cfg`

-7. if you are skipping the installation of qidi's patch files (which i recommend), for the max3 with the inductive probe run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-max3_probe.cfg ; mv printer-max3_probe.cfg ~/klipper_config/config/printer.cfg`. for the plus3 run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-plus3.cfg ; mv printer-plus3.cfg ~/klipper_config/config/printer.cfg`. you can skip this step if you have the bltouch
+7. if you are skipping the installation of qidi's patch files (which i recommend), for the max3 with the inductive probe run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-max3_probe.cfg ; mv printer-max3_probe.cfg ~/klipper_config/config/printer.cfg`.

+for the plus3 run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-plus3.cfg ; mv printer-plus3.cfg ~/klipper_config/config/printer.cfg`. you can skip this step if you have the bltouch

 8. to install the screen firmware (which is not necessary if you've already installed the latest firmware on your printer), run `sudo mv /root/800_480.tft.bak /root/800_480.tft`, restart your printer, you should see a white screen with a progress indicator similar to this image:

 ![IMG_2028](https://github.com/billkenney/update_max3_plus3/assets/30010560/f5cf29b5-9c42-475f-9e84-a78b302265bf)

-9. if you have a webcam, run `vidpath=$( ls -la /dev/v4l/by-id/ | grep index0 | grep -o 'video[0-9]' ) ; sed -i "s/device: \/dev\/video[0-9]/device: \/dev\/$vidpath/;s/resolution: [0-9]*x[0-9]*/resolution: 1280x960/" ~/klipper_config/config/crowsnest.conf ; sudo service crowsnest restart`. if you do not have a webcam, run `cd ~ ; sudo service crowsnest stop ; sudo rm -rf crowsnest ; rm ~/klipper_config/config/crowsnest.conf ; sudo systemctl disable crowsnest.service ; sudo rm /etc/systemd/system/crowsnest.service ; sudo systemctl daemon-reload`. you may also have to delete the camera in fluidd. restart your printer and you should have the latest software and a working screen.
+9. if you have a webcam, run `vidpath=$( ls -la /dev/v4l/by-id/ | grep index0 | grep -o 'video[0-9]' ) ; sed -i "s/device: \/dev\/video[0-9]/device: \/dev\/$vidpath/;s/resolution: [0-9]*x[0-9]*/resolution: 1280x960/" ~/klipper_config/config/crowsnest.conf ; sudo service crowsnest restart`

+if you do not have a webcam, run `cd ~ ; sudo service crowsnest stop ; sudo rm -rf crowsnest ; rm ~/klipper_config/config/crowsnest.conf ; sudo systemctl disable crowsnest.service ; sudo rm /etc/systemd/system/crowsnest.service ; sudo systemctl daemon-reload`. you may also have to delete the camera in fluidd. restart your printer and you should have the latest software and a working screen.

 10. if you want to run the resonance testing macro, you need to install these: `sudo apt install python3-numpy python3-matplotlib libatlas-base-dev libopenblas-dev ; ~/klippy-env/bin/pip install -v numpy`